bookshelfie/shelfie-micropython/nodemcus/micropython/README.md

-# SHELFIE

-API for Bookshelf lights.
+# Nodemcu Webserver for the lights.